TNO/vscode-tracy-csv-converter/README.md

     - If you want to install the latest release, go to the [Latest release](https://github.com/TNO/vscode-tracy-csv-converter/releases/latest) and download the `vscode-tracy-csv-converter-X.X.X.vsix` file under *Assests*.
     - If you want to install a specific commit, click on the :heavy_check_mark: next to the commit -> *Details* -> *Summary* -> under *Artifacts*, *vscode-vsix* and extract the downloaded `vscode-vsix.zip`.
 1. Open Visual Studio Code, in the side bar go to *Extensions* -> `···` (right top) -> *Install from VSIX...* -> open the downloaded `vscode-tracy-csv-converter-X.X.X.vsix`.
 1. To test, download the [example](https://github.com/TNO/vscode-tracy-csv-converter/raw/main/examples/dummy.csv.zip), extract the zip and open it with Vistual Studio Code.
-Press "Help" (top bar) -> "Show All Commands" (or `CTRL` + `SHIFT` + `P`) and search for "Tracy CSV converter: open current document with Tracy".
+Press "Help" (top bar) -> "Show All Commands" (or `CTRL` + `SHIFT` + `P`).
+Now there are two extra options.
+    1. Search for "Tracy CSV converter: open current document with Tracy".
 Press enter and select "Using standard converter".
 Tracy will now open.
+    1. Search for "Tracy CSV converter: open multiple documents with Tracy".
+A new view will appear, where you can add files using a file selection dialog.
+Press "Merge & Open" to open Tracy.
 1. If you want to upgrade Tracy in the future, repeat the instructions above.

 ## Developing